Mount Everest in 2018: Overview

-807 climbers summited Mount Everest in 2018, including 563 on the Nepal side and 240 from the Chinese Tibet side.
+A total of 807 climbers summited Mount Everest in 2018, including 563 on the Nepal side and 240 from the Chinese Tibet side.
 This broke the previous record for total summits in year from which was 667 in 2013, and one factor that aided in this was an especially long and clear weather window of 11 days during the critical spring climbing season.

 Among those reaching the summit was a 70-year-old double amputee, who undertook his climb after winning a court case in the Nepali Supreme Court.
-There were no major disasters, but seven climbers died in various situations including several sherpas as well as international climbers.
+There were no major disasters, but seven climbers died in various situations including several Sherpas as well as international climbers.
 Although record numbers of climbers reached the summit, climbers who had reached the summit in expeditions in the 1980s lamented the crowding, feces, and cost.

 Himalayan record keeper Elizabeth Hawley died in late January 2018.
 In 2018, Nepal announced plans to re-measure the height of Mount Everest, which is typically recognized as being 29029 ft, although measurements of 29022 ft and 29035 ft have been reported.

 Another goal in 2018 of many organizations was to remove trash from the mountain and nature areas.
 Various incentives for Sherpas—such as $2 per kilo of trash removed, and up to $500 for returning a discarded oxygen bottle—resulted in cleaned-up trails.

 The season brought additional confirmation that the Hillary Step had been altered by seismic activity, with climbers describing it as a slope.
 It had been a 40-foot (12-meter) climbing face below the summit, with reports in previous years that the amount of snow made it difficult to determine what had happened.
 In particular, one large stone of about five meters in height was reported to have disappeared.

 Nepal honoured several mountain climbers, including those that summited Everest in the 1970s and went on to conduct humanitarian projects in the impoverished land-locked country.
 Climbers honoured by Nepal included Wolfgang Nairz, Oswald Ölz, Peter Habeler, Raimund Magreiter, Robert Schauer, Hanns Schell and Helmuth Hagner.
 Nepal also honored Reinhold Messner and Peter Habeler in April 2018, for their 1978 climb of Mount Everest.

 A gourmet pop-up restaurant at Everest Base camp was planned this year, making international news.
 A group of chefs planned a seven course meal featuring local ingredients.
 The chef said that he planned to use the sous-vide style of cooking on the expedition.